 Our primary source of cash from operating activities was the sale of services to our customers in the normal course of business.
 Our primary uses of cash for operating activities were payments for SG&A expenses, to fund changes in working capital, payments for direct costs necessary to conduct training programs, and payments to suppliers for materials used in training manuals sold.
-Our cash provided by operating activities during the first half of fiscal 2023 was \$11.2 million compared with \$23.2 million in the first two quarters of fiscal 2022.
-The difference was primarily attributable to changes in working capital during the year related to more cash used to pay accounts payable and accrued liabilities plus changes in deferred revenue compared with the prior year.
-During the first two quarters of fiscal 2023 our collection of accounts receivable remained strong and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+Our cash provided by operating activities during the first three quarters of fiscal 2023 was

+\$25.9 million compared with \$39.5 million in the first three quarters of fiscal 2022.
+The difference was primarily attributable to changes in working capital during the year related to cash used to pay accounts payable and accrued liabilities plus the impact of changes in deferred revenue compared with the prior year.
+Through May 31, 2023, our collection of accounts receivable remained strong and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+We anticipate that our cash flows from operating activities will remain strong during the remainder of fiscal 2023.